yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-6-advanced-components.md

 ## Why Break Up Our Application?

 So at this point, I think it's worthwhile covering why we have just made a smaller `Item.vue` component instead of just pushing all our code into one component.
 By doing this, we effectively enable ourselves to reuse various parts of our codebase in different places.
+It also helps to break up a massive application into a series of smaller, easier to debug, digest and expand upon.

 Let's see a perfect example of this now.
 Create a new component called `New.vue`, this is going to show off all of the newest articles available courtesy of the HackerNews API.